IgniteUI/indigo-design-docfx/en/components/components-overview.md

 ## Adobe XD

 In the Adobe XD library you can find the `🧩 Components` in the middle column.
 Here, the various states of a component can be switched from the right panel.
 Also, we have used the `Stack` and `Padding` to align and distribute elements vertically or horizontally and change their position.
 When you want to swap a nested component with another one, you can simply drag it from the `Libraries` panel and drop it on top of the current one to replace it.
 You will also notice that some components, such as the Grid, for example, use a `Repeat Grid` to speed configuration up.
-> Detaching a component from the libraries in Sketch makes it impossible to automatically apply updates from subsequent versions of the Design System and may impact the code generation capability of the component.
-The code generation services rely on specially designated `🚫 metadata` layers, containing metadata descriptions of the state, template and other properties of the component.
+Below you may find some of the Components like different types of [Buttons](button.md), [Button Group](button-group.md) and form elements such as [Checkbox](checkbox.md), [Switch](switch.md), and [Radio Group](radio-group.md).

 <img class="responsive-img" src="../images/components-page-xd.png" />

 > [!WARNING]